-- a. demonstrate an understanding of the application of auditing standards to banks and be able to apply, in given scenarios, the provisions of Practice Note 19, The Audit of Banks and Building Societies in the United Kingdom; - b. explain, evaluate and apply the provisions of IAPN 1000/Practice Note 23 Special Considerations in Auditing Financial Instruments and apply the audit procedures necessary in providing assurance over the completeness, accuracy, existence and valuation of financial instruments; - c. explain and apply appropriate audit procedures with respect to impairment allowances; appraising the risk of impairment, providing assurance in respect of the financial reporting treatment, and demonstrating an appropriate degree of professional scepticism; - d. explain the duty and right to disclose information to FCA, PRA and BoE and dialogue between bank auditors and supervisors; - e. demonstrate an understanding of the FCA's requirement for holding or controlling client assets as set out in The Client Assets Sourcebook (CASS) and the essential elements of the FRC's Standard on 'Providing Assurance on Client Assets to the Financial Conduct Authority'; - f. identify, explain and apply appropriate assurance procedures with respect to a credit review; - g. demonstrate an understanding of the role of a Skilled Person with reference to a Section 166 report and the application of ICAEW guidance (TECH01/18FSF); and - h. demonstrate an understanding of the role of assurance and the nature of assurance procedures in the banking industry, including internal audit and due diligence.
+- a. demonstrate an understanding of the application of auditing standards to banks and be able to apply, in given scenarios, the provisions of Practice Note 19, The Audit of Banks and Building Societies in the United Kingdom; - b. explain, evaluate and apply the provisions of IAPN 1000/Practice Note 23 Special Considerations in Auditing Financial Instruments and apply the audit procedures necessary in providing assurance over the completeness, accuracy, existence and valuation of financial instruments: - b.c. appraise and apply appropriate audit procedures to the assumptions underlying banking models eg, impairment, fair value in accordance with ISA 540; - e.d. explain and apply appropriate audit procedures with respect to impairment allowances; appraising the risk of impairment, providing assurance in respect of the financial reporting treatment, and demonstrating an appropriate degree of professional scepticism; - d.e. explain the duty and right to disclose information to FCA, PRA and BoE and dialogue between bank auditors and supervisors; - e.f. demonstrate an understanding of the circumstances in which a bank may hold client money and a basic understanding of the consequences for the bank and the auditor of holding client money FCA's requirement for holding or controlling client assets as set out in The Client Assets Sourcebook (CASS) and the essential elements of the FRC's Standard on 'Providing Assurance on Client Assets to the Financial Conduct Authority'; - f.g. identify, explain and apply appropriate assurance procedures with respect to a credit review; - g.h. demonstrate an understanding of the role of a Skilled Person with reference to a Section 166 report and the application of ICAEW guidance (TECH01/18FSF);; and - h.i. demonstrate an understanding of the role of assurance and the nature of assurance procedures in the banking industry, including internal audit and due diligence.